InformElectro/91-vending/README.md

 #   Project 91-vending

-##  Displays to simulate products on vending machine
+##  Simulate vending machine using 8x8 LEDs matrix

     Austral - Informatica Electronica - 2023
     EAMartinez

     See doc/README.md for further details
+    Also, for convinience, doc/README.md converted to pdf can be read by doc/Vending.doc